 Long before the Turners, the land first belonged to the Creeks.
 On June 19, 1841, as part of a much larger sale, the land was sold to Jesse Carter.
 Sometime later, Dr. Phillip and Sidney Watkins purchased the property and built a two story, two-bedroom home on the site where the Pond Pavilion now sits.
 At their deaths in 1900, the estate was auctioned in front of the Lee County Courthouse where it was purchased by Jacob Bartow Cooper and his wife, Ella Leland Cooper.
 Frank and Dr. Louise Kreher Turner bought the land from the Coopers after the house burnt down in the late 1930’s.
 The Turners used the former cotton farm for cattle for a couple of decades before allowing the land to return to forest.

 After the land was donated to Auburn University, Dr. Turner continued to manage the land through the year 2000, and began developing public programming around 1998.
 In 2001, management shifted to a volunteer program run by Preserve coordinator Margaret Holler (who you will still often find working in the KPNC’s many gardens), under the direction of Dr. Richard Brinker, Dean of College of Forestry, Wildlife and Environment.

-As a result of this investment, in 2008 the Preserve became fully accessible to the public seven days a week, all year-round.
-Shortly after, an advisory board was formed to provide leadership and oversight.
-Today the Preserve acts as an outreach program of the School of Forestry and Wildlife Sciences, serving as a local resource for outdoor recreation and environmental education for thousands of visitors and students each year.
+In 2007, Auburn University hired the first full-time administrator, Jennifer Lolley, a 1986 Auburn University graduate, to help further develop the land and its resources.
+As a result of this investment, in 2008 the Preserve became fully accessible to the public seven days a week, year-round.
+Today the Preserve acts as an outreach program of the College of Forestry, Wildlife and Environment, serving as a local resource for outdoor recreation and environmental education for thousands of visitors and students each year.